leontrigu/kafka-basics/README.md

 # kafka-basics
 How it works.
-Basic example
+Basic example with Spring Boot
 You must have kafka up and running locally.

 Windows Commands: